Reading Chinese with English Letters.

 2) Wade-Giles uses apostrophes (to indicate more forceful pronunciation) after some letters, but Pinyin does not.

 Examples: Taiwan would be spelled as T’aiwan in Wade-Giles.
 If Wade-Giles uses a T with no breathmark, the “t” is to be pronounced as a d.
 For example, the food product Tofu is a Wade-Giles spelling.
 The T does not have a breathmark, and so it is pronounced like a d, so the correct way to pronounce it is doe-foo.
 The Pinyin spelling for it is doufu.
-Here is a way to teach reading Chinese names in classrooms or as a family activity in 30 minutes.
+Here is an interactive way to teach reading Chinese names in classrooms or as a family activity in 30 minutes.